 of Management & Information Systems at Kent State

-Florida in 2003, and earned my Ph.D. in Business Administration from the University of
+University, effective in Fall 2016.
+I have a Ph.D. in Business Administration from the University of

-University for four years.
-I currently teach the undergraduate Systems Analysis & Design course (MIS
+Georgia, and currently teach undergraduate Systems Analysis & Design (MIS

 My research focuses primarily on IS habits, resistance to new technology adoption, and the interplay between IS habits and organizational routines.

 I am currently listed among the top 100 IS researchers publishing in the AIS Senior Scholars Basket of 6 journals for the time period of 2009-2012.
 Altogether, my work has been published in MIS Quarterly

 European Journal of Information Systems, Journal of the AIS, Journal of Organizational Computing and Electronic

 Commerce, Communications of the ACM, and Drake Management Review.
 I have received several best paper and reviewer awards, including the 2012 Paper

 of the Year Award from MIS Quarterly, and the 2012 Best Reviewer

 Award from Information Systems Research.

 I am currently a member of the AIS Special Interest Group on Adoption and Diffusion of Information Technology